awsdocs/aws-systems-manager-user-guide/doc_source/automation-branchdocs.md

 When you specify the `aws:branch` action for a step, you specify `Choices` that the automation must evaluate\.
 The automation can evaluate `Choices` based on the value of a parameter that you specified in the `Parameters` section of the runbook\.
 The automation can also evaluate `Choices` based on output from a previous step\.

-The automation evaluates each choice by using a boolean expression\.
+The automation evaluates each choice by using a Boolean expression\.
 If the evaluation determines that the first choice is `true`, then the automation jumps to the step designated for that choice\.
 If the evaluation determines that the first choice is `false`, then the automation evaluates the next choice\.
 If your step includes three or more `Choices`, then the automation evaluates each choice in sequential order until it evaluates a choice that is `true`\.
 The automation then jumps to the designated step for the `true` choice\.

 If none of the `Choices` are `true`, the automation checks to see if the step contains a `Default` value\.
 A `Default` value defines a step that the automation should jump to if none of the choices are `true`\.
 If no `Default` value is specified for the step, then the automation processes the next step in the runbook\.